Technology won't render us obsolete (but watch out for irrelevance)

 Bring insights to the table early and often

-You know that saying "A bird in the hand..."?
+Do you know that saying "A bird in the hand..."?
 The same goes for market research outputs.
-Up-to-the-minute insights that are at your fingertips when decisions are being made are worth infinitely more than data gathering dust in three ring binders.
+Up-to-the-minute insights that are at your fingertips when decisions are being made are worth infinitely more than data gathering dust in three-ring binders.
 So invest in technology that makes new data available as quickly as possible and enables you to dive into the numbers and answer questions on the spot.
 If you have ready access to the data that will answer their questions, you will have a seat at the table.

 Make it easy for people to focus on the metrics that matter to them